8 Common Causes of Wrongful Death in San Diego

 • Lack of warnings: Failure to provide adequate instructions or warnings for proper use.
 (See CACI 1200 series)

 In these cases, the manufacturers, distributors, or retailers may be held liable for the harm caused by their products.
+Establishing negligence in a wrongful death case is a critical step toward holding the responsible parties accountable.

 5. Premises Liability Accidents